Suicide and Crisis Lifeline – 988

 The test will be held in the computer lab at Rolfing Library on Trinity International University Campus.

 Scratch paper and pencils will be provided.
-Please keep in mind, during the test you are not allowed to have anything at your desk, including cell phones, notebooks, water bottles, etc. You will not be permitted to leave the room at any time during the test.
+Please keep in mind, that during the test you are not allowed to have anything at your desk, including cell phones, notebooks, water bottles, etc. You will not be permitted to leave the room at any time during the test.

 If you’d like to take a practice test or if you have other questions about the test itself, please see www.milleranalogies.com.